jhpyle/docassemble/_docs/fields.md

 The `buttons` statement must always refer to a [YAML] list, so that **docassemble** knows the order of the buttons.

-Each item under `buttons` can either be a [YAML] key-value pair (written in the form of `- key: value`), where the key is the button label that the user sees and the value is what the variable identified in `field` will be set to if the user presses that button.
+If an item under `buttons` is a [YAML] key-value pair (written in the form of `- key: value`), then the key will be the button label that the user sees, and the value will be what the variable identified in `field` will be set to if the user presses that button.

-An item under `buttons` can also be plain text; in that case **docassemble** uses the text for both the label and the variable value.
+An item under `buttons` can also be plain text; in that case **docassemble** uses this text for both the label and the variable value.
 For example, this:

 {% highlight yaml %}